-I think I speak for all those who have trailered boats before when I say that malfunctioning trailer lights are the leading cause of unwanted donations to the greater state citation fund.
-Brake lights, directional, and on some trailers back up lights, should all be thoroughly checked before leaving in the morning.
-As it stands not on most late model boats, lights can easily be replaced as a whole module, rather than an individual bulb.
+I think I speak for all those who have trailered boats before when I say that malfunctioning trailer lights are the leading cause of unwanted donations to the state citation fund.
+Brake lights, directional, and on some trailers, backup lights should all be thoroughly checked before leaving in the morning.
+On most late model boats, lights can easily be replaced as a module rather than an individual bulb.
 Which though expensive, is far more convenient.
 It's usually a good idea to be sure you have a supply of replacement lights on hand should a fixture go dead during a trip.
 Trust me when I say that most state authorities can't seem to get enough of giving out trailer citations.

 Transom Savers, Winch Straps, and Transom Tie Downs

-The transom saver is aptly named because it will to exactly that.
-Especially with the growing size of outboards, a boat being trailered without one is asking for serious damage.
-The transom saver will prevent unwanted outboard play during travel and will prevent the fiberglass transom from taking unnecessary shock which can eventually lead to serious fiberglass structural damage.
-For larger outboards the transom saver should be applied, then the motor should be electronically trimmed down to provide a snug, but not forceful fit.
-Also, before you do this, be sure the motor is absolutely centered to prevent any damage.
+The transom saver is aptly named because it will lead to precisely that.
+Especially with the growing size of outboards, a boat being trailered without one is asking for severe damage.
+The transom saver will prevent unwanted outboard play during travel and prevent the fiberglass transom from taking unnecessary shock, which can eventually lead to severe fiberglass structural damage.
+For larger outboards, the transom saver should be applied.
+Then the motor should be electronically trimmed down to provide a snug but not forceful fit.
+Also, before you do this, be sure the motor is centered on preventing any damage.

-Finally transom tie downs, a safety must with today's larger, high performance bass rigs, will keep the rear of the boat snug in its bunks and will prevent unwanted slippage of the hull on the usually slick carpeted bunk rails.
+Finally, transom tie-downs, a safety must with today's larger, high-performance bass rigs, will keep the rear of the boat snug in its bunks and prevent unwanted slippage of the hull on the usually slick carpeted bunk rails.

-I offer wheel bearings their own section, as they are to say the least, that important.
-Many trailer malfunctions that occur to the modern bass angler can be directly traced back to the wheel bearings.
-These little devices keep trailer wheels turning smoothly and happily when greased and maintained properly.
-I know from first hand experience what can happen if the bearings are not constantly maintained and cared for religiously.
+I offer wheel bearings their section, as they are that important.
+Many trailer malfunctions to the modern bass angler can be directly traced back to the wheel bearings.
+These tiny devices keep trailer wheels turning smoothly and happily when greased and maintained correctly.
+From first-hand experience, I know what can happen if the bearings are not constantly maintained and cared for religiously.

-Incidentally, properly maintained bearings will not only make life on your trailer easier, but will make life for your tow vehicle a bit easier as well.
-There will be far less friction and tension on the trailer wheels, which makes for an easier tow.
+Incidentally, correctly maintained bearings will not only make life on your trailer more straightforward but will make a life for your tow vehicle a bit easier as well.
+There will be far less friction and tension on the trailer wheels, making for an easier tow.

 Bunks & Rollers

-For lack of a more imaginative title, this section is exactly that, miscellaneous.
+For lack of a more clever title, this section is precisely that, miscellaneous.
 Tips and tricks that I have picked up that will make life as a trailer boater just a little bit easier.
-I think I speak for the masses when I say while trailering isn't fun, it's a necessary evil, and comes with the territory of the modern bass angler.
-Here, I will not only list trailer tips but tips that can make maneuvering and driving with a trailer just a little less aggravating as well.
+I think I speak for the masses when I say while trailering isn't fun, it's a necessary evil and comes with the territory of the modern bass angler.
+Here, I will list trailer tips and tips that can make maneuvering and drive with a trailer just a little less aggravating.

-In some cases, especially on smaller lakes you will unavoidably encounter a small steep launch ramp that can make taking out a boat a nightmare to say the least.
-A great tip that I picked up from a friend of mine will do a great deal to eliminate unnecessary hard work.
+- Steep slope retrieval in some cases, especially on smaller lakes, you will unavoidably encounter a small steep launch ramp that can make taking out a boat a nightmare.
+A great tip that I picked up from a friend of mine will significantly eliminate unnecessary hard work.
 When you need a bit of extra lift on the front of the boat to pull it up on the trailer, put the winch strap over the bow bumper rather than under it.
 This will pull the front of the boat up a little as it is winched up on the trailer.
-Of course it should be immediately reversed as soon as the boat is securely on the trailer, placing the winch strap back under the bow stop and snuggling it down when preparing to travel.
+Of course, it should be immediately reversed as soon as the boat is securely on the trailer, placing the winch strap back under the bow stop and snuggling it down when preparing to travel.

+- Making backing up simple.
 When I speak to trailering boaters, ninety percent of them mention their least favorite part of trailering comes at the very end, where they must back up a truck and trailer at the launch ramp or into their driveway.
-I too am not fond of this task, though upon advice from a friend, started using a new technique that takes some of the disorientation out of this task.
-It is simple in the fact that it just involves changing the position of your hands on your tow vehicle's steering wheel.
-Place your hands on the bottom of the wheel, rather than on top.
-Now, the direction you turn the wheel will be the direction that your trailer will turn, which eliminates the sometimes nerve racking task of remembering "reverse steering" as you inch down the ramp.
+I, too, am not fond of this task, though, upon advice from a friend.
+I started using a new technique that takes some of the disorientation out of this task.
+It is simple because it just involves changing the position of your hands on your tow vehicle's steering wheel.
+Place your hands on the bottom of the wheel rather than on top.
+Now, the direction you turn the wheel will be the direction that your trailer will turn, which eliminates the sometimes nerve-racking task of remembering "reverse steering" as you inch down the ramp.
 I have tried it, and though it sounds unorthodox, it is certainly worth trying.